databio/LOLAweb/apps/LOLAweb/about.md

 --------------------------------------------------------------------------------

 <a name="examples"></a>
-### What are the example query sets?
+### What are the example user query sets?

 **lamina.bed**.
 This is a set of regions that are identified as being attached to the nuclear periphery.

 **ewing_DHS.bed**.
 This is a very small example of some DNase hypersensitivity sites that are specific to Ewing sarcoma, a rare pediatric cancer.
-This is the example set used in the LOLA vignettes and the data were from Sheffield et al. (2017).
+This is the example set used in the LOLA vignettes and the data were from Sheffield et al.
+(2017).

 **mesenchymal_DHS.bed**.
-This example set is derived from ENCODE DNase hypersensitivity data
+This example set is derived from ENCODE DNase hypersensitivity data.
+It was derived by taking DNase hypersensitive sites with high scores in mesenchymal cell types and low scores in all other cell types

 --------------------------------------------------------------------------------